 2. Keep It Simple

-Instead of diving into a 5-mile run, think about taking on a smaller 2.5-mile loop that you can double.
-You won’t want to stray too far from home in the dark.
+Instead of heading out along a 5-mile route, consider running along a 2.5-mile loop twice, so you don’t go too far from home in the dark.
 Make sure to warm up before sprinting on the road by eating a healthy snack and performing several stretches to stay loose.
 You can even start by walking the first bit if you’ve been sitting all day at work to keep yourself from experiencing tight muscles or injuries.

 3. Run Against Traffic

 Running on the left side of the road is one of the best ways to give drivers a clear view of what’s in front of them and helps you see what’s coming your way.
-Try to stay away from exercising during rush hour times or roads with excessive traffic.
-Instead, stick to side streets or main roads that have less congestion.
-And if a sidewalk is available, always choose it over the pavement.
+Try to stay away from exercising during rush hour or along busy roads.
+Instead, stick to less-congested routes.
+You can also run on the sidewalk, if one is available, instead of in the street.

 4. Wear Bright, Vibrant and Reflective Colors

 Colors such as white, orange and yellow are perfect for running in the dark.
-You can also choose to wear apparel that offers high-visibility fabrics.
-You even want to make sure your gloves, hats and shoes have reflective properties.
-Wearing reflective gear that helps you stand out should be at the top of your list when preparing for a night run.
-You can also use headlights.
-We suggest you wear your reflective strip gear around your arms and legs as opposed to your waist because it’s easier for others to see the light when it’s in motion.
+You can also choose to wear apparel made of high-visibility fabrics.
+Your gloves, hats and shoes should have reflective properties, too.
+You can also wear a headlight.
+To make it easier for others to see the light, wear your reflective strip gear around your arms and legs, not around your waist.

 5. Run Behind Cars at Intersections